discordeno/discordeno/site/docs/frequently-asked-questions.md

 ## Does Discordeno Support TypeScript?

-Discordeno provides first class support for TypeScript!
-Since Deno provides support for TypeScript, that also comes into Discordeno.
-This means you don't need to compile TypeScript before you use it.
-However, this isn't really why Discordeno is the best library for TypeScript developers.
-When I developed this library, I was experimenting with a lot of different things and one of them was automated typings.
+TypeScript is supported to the highest standard by Discordeno.
+TypeScript is included in Discordeno since Deno supports it.
+This implies that before using TypeScript, you do not need to compile it.
+But this isn't the main reason Discordeno is the ideal library for TypeScript programmers.
+I was experimenting with a lot of various things when I created this library, and automatic typings was one of them.

-Whenever I used other libraries, I was always seeing typings being inaccurate or problematic.
-This is because in any Discord API library, the majority is not used by the library itself so TypeScript doesn't warn the library developers.
+When I utilised other libraries, I frequently observed incorrect or troublesome typings.
+This is so that TypeScript won't alert the library developers because most of the Discord API typings aren't utilised by the libraries themselves.

-This makes it extremely likely that those typings become inaccurate or out of date because of simple mistakes like forgetting to update typings.
-Sometimes libraries will add a property and forget to add that on their typings.
-This makes it usable for JavaScript developers but not for TypeScript devs.
-For TypeScript developers, typings are everything!
-Discordeno treats typings as part of it's code!
+It is quite unlikely that these typings would become wrong or outdated as a result of minor errors like forgetting to update typings because Discordeno utilises them as part of the rest process.
+Libraries occasionally add a property without also adding it to their typings.
+Because of this, TypeScript developers cannot use it, only JavaScript developers can.
+Typings are crucial for TypeScript developers.
+Typings are treated as a component of the code by Discordeno!
 A breaking change in typings is a breaking change for the library!

 ## How Stable Is Discordeno?

-One of the biggest issues with almost every library (that I have used) is stability.
-None of the libraries gave much love and attention to TypeScript developers the way it deserves.
-Sometimes TypeScript projects would break because breaking changes to typings did not make a MAJOR bump so TypeScript bots in production would break.
-Sometimes I was personally maintaining the typings because no one else was for that lib.
-Some libs were pre 1.0 and didn't even have a stable branch/version where I would not have to worry about breaking changes.
+Stability is one of the main problems with practically every library (I have used).
+None of the libraries showed TypeScript developers the love and care that they deserve.
+Because breaking changes to typings occasionally occurred without producing a MAJOR bump, TypeScript projects would occasionally fail.
+As a result, production TypeScript bots would fail.
+At times, I was the only one keeping the typings up to date for that library.
+Some libraries that were older than 1.0 didn't even have a stable branch or version, so I didn't have to worry about them undergoing breaking changes.

-This is why I made it one of my foundational goals of this library to have the best stability for TypeScript developers.
+The finest stability for TypeScript developers is one of my basic goals for this library.
-No matter how small, a breaking change is a breaking change when it affects the public API.
-I could care less if we end up at version 500.
-Being afraid to bump a MAJOR because it's a small change or a typing change is a terrible decision as a library maintainer and destroys the experience for end users.
+No matter how little, a change that impacts the public API qualifies as a breaking change.
+I don't care whether we reach version 500.
+As a library maintainer, you should never be scared to bump a MAJOR because it just involves a tiny modification or a type change because doing so will ruin the end user's experience.

 ## Why Doesn't Discordeno Use Classes or EventEmitter?